 Providers

-Providers are added when the environment is created, and can be changed at any time.
+Providers are added when the environment is created and can be modified at any time.

-- Platform connectivity: Each provider is associated with a specific cloud service platform (e.g., Amazon Web Services, Microsoft Azure, Google Cloud Platform).
-This connectivity allows users to access and utilize the resources offered by the respective platforms.
+Each provider is associated with a specific cloud platform (e.g., Amazon Web Services, Microsoft Azure, Google Cloud Platform).
+This connection allows you to deploy and manage resources on these platforms through LayerOps.

-- Region selection: When configuring a provider, users can specify the region within the cloud platform where the resources will be deployed.
+When configuring a provider, you specify the region within the cloud platform where your resources will be deployed.
+This allows you to optimize for latency and comply with data residency requirements.

 You can use a remote lxd server as provider as soon as it meets following requirements: